MARBLER: An Open Platform for Standardized Evaluation of Multi-Robot Reinforcement Learning Algorithms: The MARBLER Platform

 \textbf{Core:} The Core component serves as the fundamental building block of MARBLER, leveraging the Robotarium's python simulator.
-It encompasses critical functionalities necessary for the environment, such as environment resetting and discrete time step advancement.
+It encompasses critical functionalities necessary for the environment, such as environment resets, CBF setup, and discrete time step advancement.
 By utilizing the capabilities of the Robotarium's simulator and CBFs, MARBLER incorporates realistic dynamics that emulate the constraints encountered by real robots.

-\textbf{Scenarios:} The scenarios module defines the environments the robots interact in and the specific tasks they must accomplish.
+\textbf{Scenarios:} The scenarios module defines the environments the robots interact in, the specific tasks they must accomplish, and the robots' observations and rewards.

-\textbf{Gym Interface:} Each scenario within MARBLER is registered as a Gym environment, which allows for direct compatibility with the algorithms and tools that support the Gym interface.
+\textbf{Gym Interface:} Each scenario in MARBLER is registered as a Gym environment, enabling direct compatibility with any algorithms and tools that support the Gym interface.

 \textbf{Test Pipeline:} The Test Pipeline provides a streamlined process for importing trained robots into the simulation environment, giving researchers a way to visualize robots' performance and collect test data.
-Subsequently, researchers can execute a script to prepare their files for submission to the Robotarium, which can then be uploaded to the real Robotarium, enabling evaluation in a real-world setting.
+Subsequently, researchers can execute a script to prepare their files for submission to the Robotarium, which can then be uploaded to the real Robotarium for evaluation in a real-world setting.